ZhianMai/Multi-threading-in-Java/README.md

 will notify them to wake up.

 #### 2.9 ThreadLocal :link:[link](src/johnston/thread/communications/ThreadLocalInnerCommunication.java)
-<i>ThreadLocal</i> is a convenient way to ensure data safety in multi-threading.
+<i>ThreadLocal</i> is a convenient way to ensure data safety in multithreading.
 It's like a hash map
 where the key is the thread task id, and the value is the variable belonging to that thread task only.
 It's a more efficient way to ensure data-racing free than using "synchronized" keyword.
-ThreadLocal also helps decouple among multi-threading methods and class when variable sharing is required.
+ThreadLocal also helps decouple among multithreading methods and class when variable sharing is required.

 ThreadLocal is usually static and final.
 Static ensures it can be used across all threads, and